ZeeThomas/RepLogApp/README.md

     3. List a few specific technical things that you learned or improved on.
     4. Share any other tips or guidance for others attempting this or something similar.
  -->
+ Welcome to RepLog!
+This app came to me after I started my workout journey.
+I was struggling with keeping track of my weights and exercises and needed something other than my basic notes app.
+So RepLog was born.
+Learning React is a journey as well but I learned more while building this app then I learned in the 13 hour course I watched.
+Although I'm truly thankful for the react teachers of youtube, this project has really increased my confidence level.
+My project is live but it's not truly done.
+There are things I want to add and change as time goes on.
+So please take a look and save this project to see the changes I come.
+Thank you so much for reading and using RepLog.
+I hope you enjoy.